fabiommendes/sidekick/README.rst

 Sidekick
 ========

-Sidekick is a nice helpful friend that gives you functional superpowers.
+Sidekick is a helpful library that gives you functional superpowers.
 It implements a few utility functions and types that make functional programming more pleasant in Python.
 It is designed to be used alone or in conjunction with other functional programming libraries such as toolz, funcy, and Pyrsistent.